stoand/df_forum/design/forum_minimal.md

 * [DONE] bug - `post_liked_by_user` - liking an item and then pushing to the next page by creating additional elements
 * [DONE] bug - `post_liked_by_user` - liking an item, then deleting it attempts to set the liked status of the deleted element
 * TODO: bug - `post_total_likes` - creating three elements, refresh, then like-unlike third element - nothing happens
-* TODO: bug - `user_post_count` - open two sessions, create some elements in both, delete all elements in one session
+* [DONE] bug - `user_post_count` - open two sessions, create some elements in both, delete all elements in one session
     * what happens - the counter goes up instead of down
 * TODO: bug - `user_like_count` create an element, like it, delete it
     * what happens - the counter does not go down